googleapis/google-cloud-ruby/google-cloud-cloud_quotas-v1/README.md

 Cloud Quotas API provides Google Cloud service consumers with management and observability for resource usage, quotas, and restrictions of the services they consume.

-Cloud Quotas API provides Google Cloud service consumers with management and observability for resource usage, quotas, and restrictions of the services they consume.

 https://github.com/googleapis/google-cloud-ruby